athomasq/athomasq.github.io/investing/investor-updates.md

 #### Are there any exceptions to the above guidelines?

 These guidelines are for pre-seed and seed stage companies.
-Once you've raised a Series A and have a formal board, all of this becomes obsolete.
+Once you've raised a Series A and have a formal board, all of this becomes obsolete and will be replaced by whatever communication cadence you agree upon with your new investors.
 (But many of the habits you develop via these updates will serve you in good stead at that time).

 <br/>
 <br/>